awsdocs/aws-systems-manager-user-guide/doc_source/security-iam-awsmanpol.md

-Currently, three Systems Manager capabilities use the service\-linked role:
+Three Systems Manager capabilities use the service\-linked role:
 + The Inventory capability requires a service\-linked role\.
 The role enables the system to collect Inventory metadata from tags and resource groups\.
 + The Maintenance Windows capability can optionally use the service\-linked role\.
 The role enables the Maintenance Windows service to run maintenance tasks on target instances\.
 Note that the service\-linked role for Systems Manager doesn't provide the permissions needed for all scenarios\.
 For more information, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.
 + The Explorer capability uses the service\-linked role to enable viewing OpsData and OpsItems from multiple accounts\.
 This service\-linked role also allows Explorer to create a managed rule when you enable Security Hub as a data source from Explorer or OpsCenter\.